thesephist/ink/README.md

 - Ink does not have explicit return statements.
 Instead, everything is an expression that evaluates to a value, and function bodies are a list of expressions whose last-evaluated expression value becomes the "return value" of the function.
 - As a general convention, Ink tries not to use to many English keywords in favor of a small set of short symbols.
 In fact, the only keyword using the English alphabet in the language is `is`, for reference equality checks.

-You can find more sample code in the `samples/` directory and run them with `ink -input <sample>.ink`.
+You can find more sample code in the `samples/` directory and run them with `ink samples/<file>.ink`.

 ## Why?